dcferreira/dcferreira.github.io/content/post/2023-03-09-ai-web-app/index.md

 Remember to update your backend deployment with the new code above (introducing the CORS middleware), and to setup the `CORS_ORIGIN` to the URL of the frontend.
-Also remember to update the URL of the backend in the HTML file above.
+Also don't forget to update the URL of the backend in the HTML file above.

 And that's all, we finally have a fully functioning AI web app! :)